maria-kalyuzhny/tile-art/README.md

 # TileArt

+Personal project

 TileArt is a Windows-based raster graphics editor for creating tile-based images using a tile set provided by the user.
-It's perfect for quickly designing tile-based 2D video game levels without the complexity and learning curve required by software like Unity and Unreal Engine.
+It can be used for quickly designing tile-based 2D video game levels without the learning curve required by software like Unity and Unreal Engine.
 It can also be used to create pixel art and geometric patterns.

-TileArt was built from scratch in C++ using minimal external libraries (SFML and Boost), and designed for an efficient, intuitive, and aesthetically pleasing workflow.
+Built in C++ using SFML and Boost.

 ## Demo